lamech/x/README.markdown

-- Big thanks to [Phillip "hiffy" Mendonca-Vieira](http://github.com/phillmv) for pointing me to Reg Braithwaite's [Homoiconic](http://github.com/raganwald/homoiconic/), and big thanks to Reg for coming up with a great way to use github for this kind of code publication.
+- Big thanks to [Phillip "hiffy" Mendonca-Vieira](http://github.com/phillmv) for pointing me to Reg Braithwaite's [Homoiconic](http://github.com/raganwald/homoiconic/), and big thanks to Reg for building such a fine example of using github for this kind of code publication.

 - For info on how you can use the mp3's of music I'll be linking to here, see the [license page](http://boywithmachine.net/music/license.html).